uwmadisoncals/cals-main-plugins/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.11.2 =
+* BUG: Fixed a bug introduced in 1.8.11 that kept PMPro from tracking coupon code uses.
+Any checkout with a discount code while running 1.8.11 won't have properly tracked the discount code use.
+You may want to adjust your "uses" numbers for your codes, and hand check any reporting/etc that relied on discount codes.
+Users of the Sponsored Members addon will have been affected too.
+Discount codes will need to be made manually for any sponsor who checked out.
+* BUG: Fix to the expiration warnings code.
+Making sure it finds all members who are expiring soon while also keeping track of when emails are sent so users don't get too many emails.
+* BUG: Fixed issue where pmpro_before_change_membership_level was running after levels had been changed.
+* BUG: Fixed some warnings.
+* ENHANCEMENT: Updated Italian translations.
+(Thanks, Angelo)

+= 1.8.11.1 =
+* BUG: Fixed issue introduced in 1.8.11 where the pmpro_default_level custom field was being ignored at checkout.
+* BUG: Fixed bugs in DB calls made for the compatibility checks for various gateways.
+* BUG: Now sending a FREQUENCY parameter for PayPal Payflow orders.

+= 1.8.11 =
+* BUG: Fixed URL used when checking for addon updates.
+* BUG: Now enqueueing the jquery.creditCardValidator.js file in Billing preheader.
+* BUG: Fixed issues where PayPal IPN updates would sometimes log $0 instead of the actual billing amount.
+* BUG: Fixed warnings in the PayPal IPN handler.
+* BUG/ENHANCEMENT: Added pmpro_checkout_level filter and now using that filter to apply the_content filters to the level description at checkout.
+This allows you to turn off the the_content filters (e.g. processing shortcodes) by using remove_filter('pmpro_checkout_level', 'pmpro_pmpro_checkout_level'); in a custom plugin.
+* BUG/ENHANCEMENT: Using the pmpro_confirmation_message filter on the confirmation page whether there is an invoice or not.
+Now also adding the the_content filters to the confirmation message.
+You can disable this by using remove_filter('pmpro_confirmation_message', 'pmpro_pmpro_confirmation_message'); in a custom plugin.
+* ENHANCEMENT: Now tracking IPN event ids in order notes for recurring orders.
+* ENHANCEMENT: Added pmpro_subscription_ipn_event_processed hook to IPN handler.
+* ENHANCEMENT: Added pmpro_set_message filter to edit PMPro error messages.
+Passes the message and type.
+* ENHANCEMENT: Now listing categories in hierarchical format in the Content Settings section of Membership Levels.
+* ENHANCEMENT: Added pmpro_areLevelsFree() function to check if all levels in an array of levels are free.
+* ENHANCEMENT: Added pmpro_getLevelsCost() - with an s - function to get the combined cost of multiple levels in an array.
+* ENHANCEMENT: Added pmpro_getLevelsExpiration() - with an s - function to get the combined expiration text for multiple levels in array.
+* ENHANCEMENT: Created the pmpro_getLevelAtCheckout function that modularizes some of the logic of creating the pmpro_level global at checkout.
+* ENHANCEMENT: Added pmpro_members_list_user filter used on the admin members list and members list CSV export.
+* ENHANCEMENT: Added a 4th parameter $cancel_level to pmpro_changeMembershipLevel().
+If set, that level will definitely be cancelled locally and at the gateway.
+This parameter is also passed to the pmpro_before_change_membership_level and pmpro_after_change_membership_level hook.
+* ENHANCEMENT: Added a new function pmpro_cancelMembershipLevel($level_id, $user_id, $old_level_status) that acts as a wrapper to pass the $cancel_level param to pmpro_changeMembershipLevel().
+* ENHANCEMENT: Updated the cancel page on the frontend to support the Multiple Memberships per User addon.
+All memberships are shown.
+You can cancel individual memberships separately.
+The language of the confirm button mentions memberships vs account.
+* ENHANCEMENT: Added pmpro_getMemberOrdersByCheckoutID($checkout_id) function to support Multiple Memberships per User and others using the checkout_id.
+* ENHANCEMENT: Added a refund($order, $transaction_id) method to the PMPro_stripe class.
+This will be used by the Multiple Memberships per User addon and eventually used in other areas by the core pluginn.

 = 1.8.10.4 =
 * BUG: Fixed issue where non-decimal currencies (e.g. Japanese Yen) were sending invalid amounts to the Stripe gateway.
 * BUG/ENHANCEMENT: If an invalid discount code is applied at checkout, we now set the code_level JS var to false.
 Along with updates to the Pay by Check addon, this fixes issues with the Pay by Check addon where users could not checkout when using a discount code that reduced the price to free.